pisan142/assignment2/README.md

 Scroll to the bottom and download the artifact to view your detailed test report. <br>
 Click "Compile-Run-Report" to download the report.
 It is a zipped folder that will contain a test report and/or a build message file.
-- report.txt: show your scores after running test cases
+- report.txt: show your scores after running test cases.
+Getting a 100% score here doesn't guarantee a full score on the assignment.
+You still need to make sure there are no CheckStyle warnings/annotations.
 - built.txt: show errors (only view when there are no results/scores in the report.txt)